tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 requires clients to have established a previous session -— and obtained PSKs —- with the server.
 The client-facing server decrypts early data payloads to uncover Client Hellos destined for the hidden server, and forwards them onwards as necessary.
-Afterwards, all remaining handshake messages to and from hidden servers are forwarded by the client-facing server -- unmodified.
-This avoids double encryption of TLS handshake messages.
+Afterwards, all records to and from hidden servers are forwarded by the client-facing server -- unmodified.
+This avoids double encryption of TLS records.

 Problems with this approach are: (1) servers may not always be able to distinguish inner Client Hellos from legitimate application data, (2) nested 0-RTT